 It feels, when you are young, as if responsible really means, “do as I requested you to do.”
 They often teach us that “when you become more responsible,” you can do ‘blank.’

 Is responsibility following others’ desires, requests, and mandates measure responsibility?
 Does being responsible mean behaving in a manner that is deemed appropriate?

 What you might have learned about responsibility

-I want to think back to a time in your life where someone called you irresponsible?
+I want to think back to a time in your life when someone called you irresponsible.
 What were you doing?

-For most of us from as early as we can remember we were told to “be responsible” with our things.
-If we broke something we were told that we had been “irresponsible” with that item.
+For most of us, from as early as we can remember, we were told to “be responsible” with our things.
+If we broke something, we were told that we had been “irresponsible” with that item.

-We are taught the word in correlation to the breaking of a toy all the way to the possible property damage caused by a car.
-This vast definition is what is so often confusing to so many and why so many struggle to be “responsible.”
+They teach us the word in correlation to the breaking of a toy all the way to the property damage caused by a car.
+This vast definition is often confusing to many and why so many struggle to be “responsible.”

-Let’s take for a moment what responsibility really is.
+Let’s talk for a moment about what responsibility really is.
 Think about that for just a moment.
 What are we asking for in children and in adults to “be responsible?”

 Align the word responsibility with the word authenticity